 About Toscanos

-Discovered in 1961, Toscanos is the largest, best documented and most architecturally sophisticated Phoenician site on Spain’s southern coast.
-The prosperous urban settlement was founded in the mid-eighth century BC and abandoned in about 550 BC, when the population moved to nearby Cerro del Mar.
+Discovered in 1961, Toscanos is the largest, best-documented, and most architecturally sophisticated Phoenician site on Spain’s southern coast.
+The prosperous urban settlement was founded in the mid-eighth century BC and abandoned around 550 BC, when the population moved to nearby Cerro del Mar.

-This was a period of intense trade with the local population, and Toscanos shares many features of other Phoenician sites in the region, including its location on a promontory dominating the mouth of the Vélez River, linking the Mediterranean to the interior of Andalucia and its indigenous communities.
+This was a period of intense trade with the local population.
+Toscanos shares many features with other regional Phoenician sites, including its location on a promontory dominating the mouth of the Vélez River.
+This strategic position linked the Mediterranean to the Andalusian interior and its indigenous communities.

-Toscanos is in close proximity to other Phoenician sites, particularly Morro de Mezquitilla only seven kilomotres away, suggesting a degree of cooperation and reliance on each other.
-They also shared natural harbors in the same wide bay and necropolises separated from the urban area by rivers.
+Toscanos sat near other Phoenician settlements, particularly Morro de Mezquitilla, just seven kilometres away.
+This proximity suggests mutual cooperation and interdependence.
+These settlements shared natural harbors within the same wide bay, with their necropolises separated from the urban areas by rivers.

 Excavation work at Toscanos by the German Archaeological Institute began in 1964 and continued until the 1980s, gradually revealing more of the site’s urban design.
-The first settlers built a small number of large rectangular buildings connected by streets and paths, with a defensive ditch also added during this early stage.
-The most impressive construction was an elite residence of 110 m² with seven rooms built around a central courtyard, evidence of the high social status of the first Phoenicians to arrive in Toscanos.
+The first settlers built a small number of large, rectangular buildings connected by streets and paths, with a defensive ditch also added during this early stage.
+The most impressive construction was an elite, 110-m² residence with seven rooms built around a central courtyard - evidence of the high social status of the first Phoenicians to arrive in Toscanos.

-Within 30 years of its foundation, Toscanos was dramatically expanded, reorganised and upgraded, apparently in response to its growing economic success, with the residential and commercial districts in the centre of settlement clearly separated.
+Within 30 years of its foundation, Toscanos was dramatically expanded, reorganised, and upgraded, apparently in response to its growing economic success, with the residential and commercial districts in the centre of the settlement clearly separated.

-Around 700 BC, a monumental 165 m² warehouse was built in the middle of Toscanos consisting of three wings, at least two floors and a storage capacity far exceeding the needs of the settlement’s inhabitants.
-The remains of numerous transport and storage containers for merchandise including preserved meats and fish, grain, oil and wine have been discovered, suggesting the key role the warehouse played in regional trade.
+Around 700 BC, a monumental 165-m² warehouse was built in the centre of Toscanos.
+It consisted of three wings and at least two floors, providing a storage capacity that far exceeded the local inhabitants' needs.
+Excavators discovered the remains of numerous transport and storage containers for merchandise - including preserved meats, fish, grain, oil, and wine - underscoring the warehouse’s vital role in regional trade.

-The commercial importance of Toscanos is clear from the size and central location of the warehouse, which became the main focus of the settlement during the seventh century, with small and simple dwellings constructed around it, probably to accommodate personnel or used as office space.
+The commercial importance of Toscanos is evident from the size and central location of the warehouse, which became the main focus of the settlement during the seventh century BC.
+Small, simple dwellings were constructed around it, probably to accommodate personnel or serve as administrative spaces.

-At roughly the same time as the warehouse’s construction, a harbour complex was built with facilities for docking and handling cargo.
-From around 650 BC, the Toscanos settlement was extended to include the neighbouring hills of Cerro del Alarcón and Cerro del Peñón.
+Around the same time the warehouse was built, a harbor complex was constructed with facilities for docking and handling cargo.
+From circa 650 BC, the settlement expanded to include the neighboring hills of Cerro del Alarcón and Cerro del Peñón.

-A large and isolated rectangular building with walls more than a metre thick was erected on the top of Cerro del Alarcón, most likely as a military outpost and part of the settlement’s outer fortifications.
-Shortly afterwards, a defensive wall was constructed that completely enclosed and protected the whole of Toscanos, either in response to a mysterious external threat or as simple security for the warehouse and the now considerably expanded site.
+A large, isolated rectangular building with walls over a meter thick was erected on the summit of Cerro del Alarcón, likely serving as a military outpost within the outer fortifications.
+Shortly afterward, a defensive wall was constructed to enclose and protect the entire Toscanos site.
+This fortification was built either in response to an external threat or simply to secure the warehouse and the expanded settlement.

-The Cerro del Peñón hill appears to have been used exclusively as an industrial quarter and metalworking district.
-A smelting furnace, considerable amounts of slag, bellows and pipes have been unearthed there, revealing the existence of workshops engaged in iron and copper processing.
-Apart from metalwork, local trade included purple dye and cloth production, fish and shellfish farming, and cattle rearing for meat, milk, ploughing and exchange.
+The Cerro del Peñón hill was used exclusively as an industrial quarter and metalworking district.
+Excavators unearthed a smelting furnace, bellows, tuyeres (pipes), and considerable amounts of slag, revealing workshops engaged in iron and copper processing.
+Beyond metallurgy, the local economy included purple dye and cloth production, fishing, shellfishing, and livestock husbandry for meat, milk, traction, and exchange.

-Interestingly, Cerro del Peñón may have been used as a cemetery by the first settlers, with the discovery of a bronze incense burner (thymiaterion) and fragment of an alabaster urn indicating that burials took place somewhere on the hill.
+Interestingly, Cerro del Peñón may have initially served as a cemetery for the first settlers.
+The discovery of a bronze incense burner (thymiaterion) and a fragment of an alabaster urn indicates that early burials took place on the hill.

-Directly across the Vélez River from Toscanos lies the hill of Cerro del Mar, where typically Phoenician grave goods including mushroom-lip and trefoil (three-spouted) mouth jugs have been found, along with shaft tombs and alabaster urns containing cremated remains and perfume residue at Casa de la Viña, making it clear that this was the settlement's main necropolis.
-When Toscanos was abandoned in roughly 550 BC the population did not disappear, but simply moved across the river to a new location in Cerro del Mar.
+Directly across the Vélez River from Toscanos lies Cerro del Mar, the settlement's main necropolis.
+Excavations at the nearby Casa de la Viña site revealed characteristic Phoenician grave goods, including mushroom-lip jugs and trefoil (three-spouted) mouth pitchers.
+The site also featured shaft tombs and alabaster urns containing cremated remains and perfume residue.
+When Toscanos was abandoned around 550 BC, the population did not disappear; instead, they simply moved across the river to establish a new settlement at Cerro del Mar.

 Murex snail shells from the 10th-7th centuries BC with remains of Tyrian purple dye on the pottery shards.